Jude254-programmer/smart_pace_lite/README.md

 # 📚 Smartpace

 **Smartpace** is a mobile application designed to help university and college students plan their studies, get reminders, collaborate in study groups, and chat with peers — all in one place.
-Built with **Flutter** and powered by **Firebase** the backend, Smartpace empowers learners to study smarter and stay ahead.
+Built with **Flutter** and powered by **Firebase** for the backend, Smartpace empowers learners to study smarter and stay ahead.

 ---